 In her interview with Correio Popular in October 2025, conductor Cinthia Alireti shared a profound and human perspective on her 13-year tenure leading the Unicamp Symphony Orchestra (OSU).
 Featured in a prominent two-page spread in Caderno C, the article highlights her influential role in the region's cultural context.
 Invited by executive president Ítalo Hamilton Barioni, and in conversation with journalists Manoel Alves Filho and Cibelle Vieira, she narrated the conflicts and nuances of leadership within the classical music world.
 While addressing the subtle barriers still inherent to the conducting profession and its reminiscences of a male-dominated field, Alireti emphasized her efforts to drive change, using the orchestra as a platform for social and educational transformation.
 Her insights underscored a career-long commitment to overcoming institutional obstacles and democratizing high culture within the Campinas community.

 On August 18, 2022, the Unicamp Symphony Orchestra (OSU) celebrated four decades of musical excellence, marking exactly forty years since its founding in 1982.
 This milestone was commemorated in a featured article in Correio Popular, which brought together the orchestra's past and present.
-Pictured alongside Cinthia Alireti is the renowned composer Raul do Valle, a foundational figure who was present when Maestro Benito Juarez first established the ensemble.
+Pictured alongside Cinthia Alireti is the composer Raul do Valle, a foundational figure who was present when Maestro Benito Juarez first established the ensemble.

 Cinthia Alireti’s contributions to the contemporary music scene were analyzed in a specialized interview for Itamar, the musicology journal of the University of Valencia, Spain.
 Authored by the esteemed musicologist Carmen Cecilia Piñero Gil, the piece delves into Alireti’s professional trajectory and artistic philosophy.
 Moving beyond traditional press coverage, this chapter provides a scholarly look at her role as a performer who effectively bridges the gap between orchestral practice and musicological research.
 This collaboration highlights Alireti's standing not only as a conductor and leader but as a significant figure of study within the Spanish-speaking academic community.